ads-mirrors/style.lazygit/docs/Config.md

   # See https://github.com/jesseduffield/lazygit/blob/master/docs/Config.md#custom-command-for-copying-to-and-pasting-from-clipboard
   readFromClipboardCmd: ""

   # A shell startup file containing shell aliases or shell functions.
-This will be sourced before running any shell commands, so that shell aliases are available in the `:` command prompt or even in custom commands.
+This will be sourced before running any shell commands, so that shell functions are available in the `:` command prompt or even in custom commands.
   # See https://github.com/jesseduffield/lazygit/blob/master/docs/Config.md#using-aliases-or-functions-in-shell-commands
-  shellAliasesFile: ""
+  shellFunctionsFile: ""

   # EditCommand is the command for editing a file.
   # Deprecated: use Edit instead.
 Note that semantics are different: